briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 Additionally, we know that adaptation to the external environment is important in this model.
 As shown in the figure below, cooperation is quickly lost without this fitness component.
 This is likely because the fitness effects of adaptation to the external environment are direct, while the fitness effects associated with niche construction are density dependent.
-The fitness advantage displayed by a type adapted to the environment helps to jumpstart niche construction and thus the maintenance of cooperation by niche construction.
+The fitness advantage displayed by a type adapted to the environment helps to jump start niche construction and thus the maintenance of cooperation by niche construction.

 ![**Effect of External Adaptation.** For these simulations, the benefit of adaptation to the external environment was removed ($\delta=0$), and the benefits of adaptation to the constructed environment ($\epsilon$) were either remained at base value (1x) or doubled (2x) as compensation.
 Here, populations followed similar evolutionary trajectories to those shown in Figure 1A, where populations could not adapt to either the external or the constructed environment.](../figures/nodelta-cooperators-time.png)